Welcome to the ultimate guide on reducing CPU usage in WordPress.

 - Run a malware scan

-Any plugin (or plugin module) that has to collect data will probably be your worst culprit.
+Any plugin (or plugin setting) that has to collect data will probably be your worst culprit.
 This can be Wordfence’s live traffic report, Rank Math’s 404 logs and Google Analytics integration, or even plugins like Broken Link Checker and Query Monitor which constantly scan your website.

 Some people will tell you to deactivate and reactivate plugins 1 by 1 and make sure they’re lightweight.
 This is broad advice and can be impractical.
 You can still use some of these plugins as long as you disable or tweak their settings to use less resources by limiting background tasks.
 However, some plugins are infamous for increasing CPU usage and should be removed entirely.